COMBINE-SKKU/adv_net_neurosci/README.md

-# Advanced Brain Neural Network Science — Orientation Email Draft
+# Advanced Topics in Network Neurocience

 ---